How To Check Your Transmission Fluid in Collinsville, IL!

 - Your car isn’t responding quickly to gear changes

-We do not recommend dumping auto products into your transmission that claim to seal and stop transmission fluid leaks.
+We do not recommend dumping auto products into your transmission that claim to seal and stop fluid leaks.
 Although these products may or may not stop an extremely small leak, they only provide a temporary fix.
 That leak will return and it may cause further damage resulting in a permanently broken transmission.

 We are proud to be the leading transmission repair center in Collinsville, IL.
 Call us today to schedule an appointment for a transmission inspection at your convenience.